Impact Hub Africa

 The first concrete solution in our Waste Management & Recycling sector is a specially-designed composting facility, which was developed at the Impact Hub and makerspace in the Ghanaian capital.
 Solutions in the Healthcare, Food & Agriculture, and Shelter sectors are also on the horizon.
 The local network in Accra includes 100 members and up to 7,000 people from the wider community.

-Following the initial ‘Local Maker’ workshops, additional events on Machine Learning, Artificial Intelligent, and the Internet of Things (IoT) are in the mix.
+Following the initial ‘Local Maker’ workshops, additional events on Machine Learning, Artificial Intelligence, and the Internet of Things (IoT) are in the mix.
 Siemens Stiftung has already put the creative space to use in April 2017, conducting an on-site training called ‘Rapid Prototyping.’
-As the most experienced hub in the regional network, the Accra location has a special role to play: Their ‘best practices and lessons learned’ are shared with new hubs in oder to put to use as they get started.
+As the most experienced hub in the regional network, the Accra location has a special role to play: Their ‘best practices and lessons learned’ are shared with new hubs as they get started.

 Newest member of the regional network in Africa: Impact Hub Lagos